These interns took selfies with all 100 senators. Here's what they discovered

 The longest holdout

-While Senator Sinema might have been the hardest to pin down, Minnesota Senator Amy Klobuchar took the longest to track down, Moreland and Yang said.
+While Senator Sinema might have been the hardest to pin down, Minnesota Sen. Amy Klobuchar took the longest to track down, Moreland and Yang said.

 "We actually were waiting outside the Senate floor for hours," Yang said.